AILab-CVC/YOLO-World/README.md

 </div>
 </div>

+## Notice

+We recommend that everyone **use English to communicate on issues**, as this helps developers from around the world discuss, share experiences, and answer questions together.

 ## 🔥 Updates
 `[2024-3-16]:` We fix the bugs about the demo ([#110](https://github.com/AILab-CVC/YOLO-World/issues/110),[#94](https://github.com/AILab-CVC/YOLO-World/issues/94),[#129](https://github.com/AILab-CVC/YOLO-World/issues/129), [#125](https://github.com/AILab-CVC/YOLO-World/issues/125)) with visualizations of segmentation masks, and release [**YOLO-World with Embeddings**](./docs/prompt_yolo_world.md), which supports prompt tuning, text prompts and image prompts.